krdarrah/trigBoard_docs/docs/cellularProject.rst

 	* USB-Serial Programming is recommended

+	* TCP version will need to install the `ESPAsyncWebServer <https://github.com/me-no-dev/ESPAsyncWebServer>`_ and `AsyncTCP <https://github.com/me-no-dev/AsyncTCP>`_ Libraries

-Configuration of the trigBoard settings is also done through the configurator!
+**UDP version** - Configuration of the trigBoard settings is also done through the configurator!
 On bootup, you'll notice the Blue LED flashing - it will do this for about 5 minutes, allowing you to connect to it through the google chrome `Configurator Tool <https://kevindarrah.com/configurator/>`_  You should see trigBoard Gateway now in the scan list.

 	Because this is a Gateway acting as the Access Point, you will not be connecting to any SSID, instead you will specify the SSID and password for this private network.
 Most of the functionality in the configurator - you set this here in WiFi SSID and Password - then click "Save and Connect..."